Trump Administration Eyes $1 Billion in Cuts to U.N. Peacekeeping

 FP’s senior diplomatic reporter John Hudson contributed to this report.

-Photo Credit: Kena Betancur/Getty Images
+Photo Credit: Sean Gallup/Getty Images